 Review the process for identifying and documenting target sets.

-six criteria for crediting operator actions.
+Review the six criteria for crediting operator actions.

+Review the description and application of RAPT.

+Review the physical protection requirements and cyber protection requirements for target set critical digital assets.

-Meet with your supervisor, a regional security branch chief, or a qualified SRA to discuss any questions you may have as a result of this activity.
+Meet with your supervisor, a regional security branch chief, or a qualified security SRA to discuss any questions you may have as a result of this activity.

-DOCUMENTATION: Security Risk Analyst Technical Proficiency Level Qualification Signature Card Item ISA-SRA-2.
+DOCUMENTATION: Obtain your supervisor’s or designated reviewer’s signature in the line item for Security Risk Analyst Technical Proficiency Level Qualification Signature Card Item ISA-SRA-2.

 (ISA-SRA-3) Technical Specifications, Operability, and Updated Final Safety Analysis Report